-1940. during an air-raid.
-The bombs could be seen dropping on Manchester from the window of the hospital.
-The Germans’ navigational abilities seemed to be poor, because they dropped them on Stockport from time to time, though what they were after was the transport nexus of Manchester.
-It was also said that they unloaded unused bombs on us on the way back, and that the aeroplane engines had a “heavy” sound when they were coming in full of bombs, but a “lighter” sound when they were on the way back, and listening to them, this seemed to be true.
+I was born in Stockport, in July 1940, during an air-raid.
+From the hospital window you could see Manchester burning in the distance.
+The Germans’ navigational abilities seemed to be poor, because they dropped their bombs on Stockport from time to time, though what they were after was the transport nexus of Manchester.
+It was also said that they unloaded unused bombs on us on the way back, and that the aeroplanes’ engines had a “heavy” sound when they were coming in full of bombs, but a “lighter” sound when they were on the way back, and listening to them, this seemed to be true.
 I remember the rising and falling, wailing tones of the sirens warning of the approach of bombers, always in the night, when we blacked out all the windows and the infant (me) was put in a box under the table, or later we gathered in the semi-underground brick shelter in the garden, a dozen neighbours in two rows facing each other, drinking mugs of tea by the light of candles while the wailing and growling proceeded overhead.
 I remember a great barrage balloon floating over the district.
 When I was four or five a bomb dropped on a cross-roads half a mile away.
-I remember visitors talking about it, and the sentence, “There was nothing left of young xxx you know, but what could be scraped off the wall.”
+I remember visitors talking about it, and the sentence, “There was nothing left of young xxx you know, but what they could scrape off the wall.”
 The all-clear siren was a continuous held tone; I remember the sense of relief.

-A dozen street photographs of Stockport around 1900 by the photographer Frank Lance can be seen on the Stockport Corporation website if you search hard.
+A dozen street photographs of Stockport around 1900 by the photographer Frank Lance can be seen on the Stockport Corporation website.
 Some of them are beautifully composed, as good as Atget in Paris, in a way that the reticence and bareness of the scape facilitate.
 A curvature of vehicle-less cobbled streets over hill brows edged by iron railings and cottage rows against the verticals of dark warehouse blocks and factory chimneys in the sky.
 Although it was 40 years before my childhood this is Stockport much as I remember it, because the devastation came not with German bombs, but with 1960s development.

 Actually I passed the 11+ examination contrary to all expectation and slid immediately to the bottom of the class.
 The reason I passed was that I had been led to believe I was “delicate” and it was rumoured that if you failed the 11+ you were sent to a secondary-modern school, where new boys were initiated by having their heads pushed into the bowls of the school toilets which were then flushed.
 I reckoned this would probably kill me, and made some sort of superhuman effort.

-The life up there, the conditions, must have been very different for others, and must have fostered immense resentment, or dulled people through inferior education into a “working class” stratum which had lost all its purpose, and without the recompenses of the “black days”.
-In my experience the most bitter and disappointed of those were the ones who were enrolled into Communistic and leftist workers’ movements and attached beliefs in the 1930s, which inevitably came to nothing and left everybody as powerless as they started but immensely disillusioned, or betrayed.
+The life up there, the conditions, must have been very different for others, and must have fostered immense resentment, or dulled people through inferior education into a “working class” stratum which had lost all its purpose, and without the recompenses of the “black days” behind them.
+In my experience the most bitter and disappointed of those were the ones who were enrolled into Communistic and leftist workers’ movements and attached beliefs in the 1930s, which came to nothing and left everybody as powerless as they started but immensely disillusioned, or betrayed.
 I was a member of a little bunch of lucky “intellectual” adolescents catapulted out of the dark strata.
 But the point is that no amount of wealth and privilege could have made any such bunch any luckier, or could have gained any more for them, anywhere in the land, than we gained, intellectually, and in addition we were still able to participate in at any rate the dying echoes of a rich and rewarding localism.
 The details of public school life appalled us.
 To think that a modern society such as ours permitted such barbarism.

 As for politics, the dropping of bombs on us was about enough politics for a lifetime.